 * * *

-The Power Pop Movie is an independent feature-length documentary now in production.
+The Power Pop Movie is a forthcoming independent feature-length documentary.

-Filmmaker Justin Fielding answers key questions about the film:
+Filmmaker Justin Fielding answers key questions about the documentary:

 Why a movie about power pop?